marsch/Microservices/Protocols/2018-05-30WorkgroupCall.md

 **Attendees**: Selim, Hansjörg, Philipp <br>
 **Absent**:  Igor

+## Readme
+- New readme structure should include overview picture of microservices and short description of each microservice

 ## Status update
 ### Basaas
 - Rights management is similiar to the Elastic.io model